tangle-network/relayer/config/README.md

 #### private-key

-The Private Key of this account on this network, used for signing transactions. the format is more dynamic here:
+The private key configuration specifies the private key of the account on the EVM chain used for signing transactions.
+The format of the private key depends on its value:

-1.if it starts with '0x' then this would be raw (64 bytes) hex encoded private key.
-Example:
+If the private key starts with `0x`, it is considered a raw (64 bytes) hex-encoded private key.
+Example: `0x8917174396171783496173419137618235192359106130478137647163400318`.
-`0x8917174396171783496173419137618235192359106130478137647163400318`

-2.if it starts with
-'$' then it would be considered as an Enviroment variable of a hex-encoded private key.
+If the private key starts with `$`, it is considered an environment variable containing a hex-encoded private key.
+Example: `$MAINNET_PRIVATE_KEY`.
-  Example: `$MAINNET_PRIVATE_KEY`

-3.if it starts with '> ' then it would be considered as a command that the relayer would execute and the output of this command would be the hex encoded private key.
-Example:
+If the private key starts with '> ', it is considered a command that the relayer will execute to obtain the hex-encoded private key.
+Example: > `./getKey.sh mainnet-privatekey`.
-`> ./getKey.sh mainnet-privatekey`

-4.if it doesn't contains special characters and has 12 or 24 words in it then we should process it as a mnemonic string: 'word two three four ...'
+If the private key doesn't contain special characters and has 12 or 24 words, it is considered a mnemonic string.
+The words should be separated by spaces, and the string should not be enclosed in quotes or any other characters.

 - Type: `string`
 - Required: